Dropper Item Elevator

 Put items into the bottom chest, and they will pass through the hopper into the bottom dropper.
 Flip the lever, and items will be carried to the chest at the top.

 If you have some Nether Quartz, to build a comparator, you can build a fancy version that switches itself on and off as needed.
 Add another block, with a torch on top of it, as shown:

 This will stop the oscillator from ticking; you can get rid of that control lever if you like.
-Now add a comparator, pointing from the bottom dispenser to the block you just added:
+Now add a comparator, pointing from the bottom dropper to the block you just added:

 Your elevator is now fully automatic!
-Any time there are items in the bottom dispenser, the clock will be switched on and the elevator will elevate stuff.
+Any time there are items in the bottom dropper, the clock will be switched on and the elevator will elevate stuff.

 Because the elevator is controlled by the bottom elevator, it will switch off while some stuff hasn't made it to the top.
 In general, this won't matter; we find that 12 items get stuck in a 50-block-high elevator, and we're OK with that.
 It'll all make it eventually when we send up the next batch!
 If there's something important stuck in there, just chase it with some dirt or cobblestone!